Collective magnetic Higgs excitation in a pyrochlore ruthenate: Results

+Phenomenologically similar one-magnon excitations have been reported in the spin-1/2 pyrochlore compound Y$_2$Ir$_2$O$_7$~\cite{nguyen-21}, as well as in recent Raman scattering experiments from powder samples of $A_2$Ru$_2$O$_7$ ($A$ = Y, Sm, Eu, Ho, Er)~\cite{jaehyeok-22}.
+In addition, the overall small intensities of these modes relative to other phonon modes can support our assignment, as magnetic Raman scattering processes are generally less intense than phononic Raman scattering processes.

-In contrast to these modes of weak scattering intensities, the peak at 3 meV (in the following referred to as the $A$-mode) dominates the Raman spectra at low temperatures.
-The angular dependence of its intensity, measured at $T = 5$ K, is plotted as a function of light polarization within the $ab$ plane with parallel polarization [inset of Fig. 1(a)] and crossed polarization [inset of Fig. 1(b)].
-Its low two-fold symmetry in the parallel polarization and the modulation of the lobe's amplitudes in the cross polarization are at odds with expected A$_{1}$, T$_{2}$, or E irreducible representations of the $T_d$ lattice point group of the pyrochlore lattice (see Supplementary Information for a detailed symmetry analysis).
+In contrast to these one-magnon modes of weak scattering intensities, the peak at 3 meV (in the following referred to as the $A$-mode) dominates the Raman spectra at low temperatures.
+The angular dependence of its intensity, measured at $T = 5$ K, is plotted as a function of light polarization within the $ab$ plane with parallel polarization (inset of Fig. 1a) and crossed polarization (inset of Fig. 1b).
+Its two-fold symmetry in the parallel polarization and the modulation of the lobe's amplitudes in the cross polarization are incompatible with expected $A_{1}$, $T_{2}$, or $E$ irreducible representations of the $T_{\mathrm{d}}$ lattice point group of the pyrochlore lattice, and require a Raman tensor with antisymmetric tensor elements.
+Therefore these results are also different from the four-fold symmetries expected and observed for conventional (i.e., one-magnon or two-magnon) magnetic modes (see Supplementary Notes 4, 5, and Supplementary Figure 5 for a detailed symmetry analysis).